jsnfwlr/go11y/README.md

 * Implement integration tests for log ingestion and tracing with Grafana-LGTM testcontainer
 * Expand GoDoc details and add examples
-* Try to get tracing integrated into o11y so there is less boilerplate needed
+* Try to get tracing integrated into go11y so there is less boilerplate needed

 ## Notes
-<sup>1</sup> sounds like Ollie
+<sup>1</sup> sounds like golly